 If you know someone who is in chronic pain, you probably want to help.
 Many people aren’t sure how to go about it, and sometimes a general offer of ‘Let me know what I can do’, isn’t enough.
 There are ways to show that you care though.

 - Offer to come and visit.
 Just because your friend can’t get to you doesn’t mean she doesn’t want company.
 Don’t be offended if she says she doesn’t want visitors.
 Some people, especially me, don’t want others to witness their pain.
-I often say no to visitors in my home because I feel like I have to entertain them and my home is the one place I don’t have to work at putting a smile on my face when I’m in agony.
+I often say no to visitors in my home because I feel like I have to entertain them.
+My home is the one place I don’t have to work at putting a smile on my face when I’m in agony.

 - Don’t tell your friend that you know how it feels.
 Suffering from the flu, having a broken leg, or dealing with a bad back don’t compare to what your friend is going through.
-In fact, you friend might be feeling like she has all three.
+In fact, your friend might be feeling like she has all three.

 - If you don’t understand your friend’s condition, ask her questions.
 She would rather tell you than have you ‘think’ you know what’s going on.

 - Don’t give unsolicited advice about her health.
 Don’t wait to be asked for help.
 If you want to help, just do it.
 Drop by with some food or offer to help change the bed or clean up.

-- Offer to take her to the hospital and sit through treatment with her.
+- Offer to take her to the hospital and sit through appointments with her.